 Certain cities have stand-out educational institutions that make relocating the smart thing to do.
 Whether it’s the Ivy League schools in New England or the liberal arts colleges in NYC, exploring and living in a vibrant city can be an education in itself.
 These places offer world-class culture and hip entertainment options that are more than ideal when living in your twenties.
 Student life in a new city is a great trial run for finding your feet as a graduate.
 Being based in a major city can be beneficial for your professional and personal life post-graduation as it offers many more employment or networking opportunities.

 You may be at the stage in life when you want to settle down and find the right environment to raise a family.
 In these instances, certain factors become a priority.
 For instance, good schools, amenable outdoor spaces, and a safer neighborhood to live in.
 Luckily, there are many sought-after residential areas to live in that are family-friendly in major urban cities.
 You can keep your career going and make the most of big city living.
 This may mean relocating closer to home, and moving to another area in the city you already live in.
 If you’re looking to bridge the gap between places or try out a new area temporarily, consider booking a Blueground apartment.
 They are all fully-furnished, serviced and equipped.
-Furthermore, they are located in the best areas of the world’s most sought after cities.
+Furthermore, they are located in the best areas of the world’s major business hubs.
 Rentals range in size so you can easily find a space to accommodate the whole family.
 Flexible lease terms allow guests to explore neighborhoods and experience different apartments.

 It’s not uncommon for people to take time-out and change direction later in life.
 The change of scenery can be invaluable.
 Reasons for relocating can range from a sabbatical to a career change.
 Or a total reset with an extended period of travel.
 In these instances, it’s important to have the flexibility and comfort of somewhere to live.
 Many cosmopolitan cities now offer extended stay hotel options.
 Having a solid home base makes it easier to immerse yourself in your new city.